project-valhalla/main/README.md

 ------------------ GAMEPLAY --------------------

-Trying to revolutionate the arena fps genre: big NO to the fear of creating and experimenting particular and original weapons, attack combinations and modes (as long as they're not too complicated); adding classic FFA mode (which relies heavily on map control and is not that noob-friendly) as a mutator; suggestions are welcome!
+trying to revolutionate the arena fps genre: big NO to the fear of creating and experimenting particular and original weapons, attack combinations and modes (as long as they're not too complicated); adding classic FFA mode (which relies heavily on map control and is not that noob-friendly) as a mutator; suggestions are welcome!

-- Create a not too complex yet interesting movement system: adding, for example, slide (jump + crouch), wall jump and dodge as mutators is more than enough;
+- create a not too complex yet interesting movement system: adding, for example, slide (jump + crouch), wall jump and dodge as mutators is more than enough;

-- Pulse rifle combo mines that stick to players like in Red Eclipse;
+- pulse rifle combo mines that stick to players like in Red Eclipse;

 - new casual modes: race mode, invasion mode (online Sauerbraten DMSP), football mode (Gunball), side scroller mode (Side Scroller Deathmatch/SSD), online boss mode;